We Train Puppies, Dogs, and Their People.

 Katy is a veteran class instructor with over seven years teaching experience at Sirius Puppy and Dog Training.
 She also spent nine years as a handler and supervisor at Citizen Canine, the East Bay’s premier doggie daycare and boarding facility where she gained experience with dogs of all different shapes, sizes and breeds.
 She has an extensive knowledge of dog body language, dog-dog interactions, and dog play skills which give her critical insights with her private cases.

 In 2005, Katy earned a Certificate in Training and Counseling from the Academy for Dog Trainers at the San Francisco SPCA and knew she had found her life’s passion in dog training.
 After graduation, she completed an internship in the SPCA’s behavior and training department, where she received continuing education on behavior modification, class teaching, and dog-dog interactions under the tutelage of SPCA trainers Kim Moeller and Gina Phairas.

-Katy lives in Oakland with Bodie, a Husky mix and Stuart, a Chihuahua mix.
+Katy lives in Oakland with a Husky mix named Bodie.

 Maureen Coyle has been training and handling dogs for over 15 years as a professional trainer, dog walker, and groomer.
 She specializes in private training for a wide range of obedience skills and behavioral issues including Fear, Anxiety, and Aggression.

 Currently, Maureen works one-on-one with BravoPup clients to help them build happy and effective relationships with their dogs.
 You can see her in action every Thursday night at Bravo’s puppy socials where she supervises the “pre-rowdy” area and helps all the new, small, and/or shy pups have a safe introduction to puppy play.